BenjaminKobjolke/FMANGoWezTerm/README.md

 Opens the current directory in a new WezTerm window.

+### GoWeztermDualPanes

+Opens both fman panes (left and right) in a single WezTerm window with horizontal split panes.
+The left fman pane will be opened in the left WezTerm pane, and the right fman pane will be opened in the right WezTerm pane.

+**Requirements:**
+- Both panes in fman must be open
+- Works with both local and network paths
+- Automatically handles network path mapping for both panes

 ### MapNetworkDrive

 Use the Command Palette to run the "map_network_drive" command.
 This command: